image-charts/documentation/docs/reference/markers.md

 - **`<font_family>`** one of the [supported open-source font](/reference/chart-font#supported-open-source-fonts).
 Don't forget to checkout the [font gallery](https://fonts.google.com/)

 - **`<font_style>`** one of `normal` or `italic`.
 Default value used is `normal`

+!!! tip "-1 for *series_index* not implemented yet"
+    Do you want this feature ?
+[Just ask us :angel:](mailto:support@image-charts.com) !

 #### Examples